 The Show Custom Overlay option allows a custom image to be imported and displayed on the live stream.
-This can be useful for branding purposes or to provide information such as Twitter handle, Facebook page, or more to viewers.
+This can be useful for branding purposes or to provide information such as Twitter handle, Facebook page, etc. to the viewers.

 Enable the Show Custom Overlay option, select Custom Overlay Image and point to the overlay image on your system.